 The Trainyard, including the main station and roundhouses were closed down in the mid 1990s.
 Most of the tracks have been dismantled and the main buildings have been stripped inside (either by the Bahn or by Vandals).
 Apparently the whole area has been bought by a property investor in 2009, who intends to build a giant shopping center, furniture store and parking lot on the area.

 It strikes me as slightly odd, that the Deutsche Bahn (who I assume was the previous owner) would willingly let such a historical building go to waste, especially since there are only 2 buildings of this kind left in Germany (though several German roundhouses still exist in Poland and Russia aka Kaliningrad).
+You can still find a similar building – sort of a half round house at the Rangierbahnhof Wustermark.
+The once abandoned train shunting yard was left derelict for years but is currently being renovated.

 The Bahnbetriebswerk Pankow Heinersdorf is a massive compound, with about a dozen buildings.
 Both the Roundhouses are in pretty bad shape, the floors are rotten, and parts of the walls are crumbling.
 Seems like someone has set fire to several parts of the buildings as well.
 There are lots of sharp and pointy objects (someone had cut their had on one of the windows and left a trail of blood) so I would advise to bring a pair of gloves.
 Most of the buildings are empty with not much to see, but there is a nice view of the of the area from the main station building.
 Don’t bother trying to get into the large chimney – I hoisted myself up and had a peek.
 Not worth the effort.